fanluo12/GrindForNextJob/README.md

 ## 274. H-Index
 Sort and looping through new array, once current value >= length - current index, return length - current index
 ## 290. Word Pattern
+## 322. Coin Change
 ## 344. Reverse String
 ## 347. Top K Frequent Elements
+Put all first k element in nums1 and nums2[0] into pq, then updating elements in nums2 to pq in while loop
+## 373. Find K Pairs with Smallest Sums
 ## 380. Insert Delete GetRandom O(1)
 ## 383. Ransom Note
 Use integer array to store frequency of all characters in magazine.
 Looping through ransomNote array, once a characte frequency is not 0, return false, else return true